This tick could make you allergic to meat - NewsBreak

 (NEXSTAR) — Have you had any strange reactions to red meat or milk products recently?
 You may have developed new allergies to a certain type of sugar and a creature called the lone star tick may be to blame.

 The potentially life-threatening allergic reaction is called alpha-gal syndrome, or AGS.
-The Centers for Disease Control and Prevention says AGS can be triggered by a bite from a lone star tick, which are present in most areas of the U.S., though are less common up north and out west.Death row inmate Melissa Lucio’s execution delayed.
-Here’s why.
+The Centers for Disease Control and Prevention says AGS can be triggered by a bite from a lone star tick, which are present in most areas of the U.S., though are less common up north and out west.Highest-rated barbecue restaurants in San Diego

 Alpha-gal is a sugar molecule that’s found in most mammals and can also be found in their meat.
 Alpha-gal is found in pork, beef, lamb and venison.
 Allergic reactions include hives and rash, diarrhea, nausea, shortness of breath, low blood pressure and swelling of lips, throat, tongue and eyelids.